(Translate this site)

 The clincher came when I had the bright idea to have her do a projection of the risk I myself faced from the encounter too, if Sym were to somehow lose the precise control she had over her body.

-Remember that Symantici was a Sol.
-With a nano technology body.
-Literally super strong and super tough.
+Remember that Symantici was a Sol: equipped with a nano technology body; literally super strong and super tough.

-It would be all too easy for Symantici's dazzling form to become a gorgeous meat grinder for me-- a poor, frail human male from the ancient past.
+It would be all too easy for Symantici's dazzling form to become a gorgeous meat grinder for me: a frail, 100% biological human male from the ancient past.

 Though the probability of this happening was extremely low, still it existed.
 And so could be examined in virtual reality by Symantici herself.

 Indeed, Sym now welcomed the thought of Ovizatataron attacking her again.
-For the moment he emerged from hiding in my neural net he'd be vulnerable, and Sym might could force him out entirely.
+For the moment he emerged from hiding in my neural net he'd be vulnerable, and Sym might could force him out entirely-- and without appreciable harm to me, either (or so she claimed).

-Clothing for her physical form hadn't really been necessary before, as Sym had only gradually been taking on human features, beginning with her face and head.
-The rest of her had remained much like the body of a living clothes mannikin from the 20th century.
-A pleasing shape, but devoid of the details and pliability you'd expect in a truly human body.
+Clothing for her physical form hadn't really been necessary before, as Sym had only gradually been taking on the details of human features, beginning with her face and head.
+The rest of her had remained much like the chassis of a living clothing mannikin from the 20th century: a pleasing shape, but devoid of the details and pliability you'd expect in a truly human physique.

 But maybe that had changed now.